 Can Dogs and Cats Eat Turkey?

 Turkey is a popular poultry bird eaten throughout the year, and the focus of the traditional Thanksgiving dinner and many other holiday meals.
-Since many human foods can be dangerous or toxic for animals, pet parents often pose the following question to their veterinarian: “Can dogs and cats eat turkey?
+Since many human foods can be dangerous or toxic for animals, pet parents often pose the following question to their veterinarian: “Can dogs and cats eat turkey?”

 Yes, they can eat turkey.
 In fact, it is a common ingredient in many commercial dog and cat foods.
 Many pets enjoy the flavor, aroma, and texture of this popular meat.
 Turkey meat is considered a healthy food with nutrients that vary with each cut.
-The breast meat is a good source of water, protein, fat, niacin, vitamin B6, phosphorus, zinc, and amino acids like tryptophan.
+Breast meat is a good source of water, protein, fat, niacin, vitamin B6, phosphorus, zinc, and amino acids like tryptophan.

 Turkeys can be wild or domesticated, similar to other birds like chickens and ducks, which impacts the type and quality of meat.
 Domesticated turkey contains more white meat, while wild birds primarily offer dark meat.
 Turkey can be sold whole, in parts (like legs or breasts), as cold cuts, or as ground meat.